brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/m2-deployment.PNG)

 ## Milestone 3: Collection Revision, Functionality, and Testing
 The main goal is to revise the availability/location portions of databases so there aren't as many redudancies in the collections.
-IN addition, more functionality must be added as sorting has not been fully implemented.
+In addition, more functionality must be added as sorting has not been fully implemented.
 Sorting based upon time is a key feature and must be implemented by the milestone otherwise it defeats the purpose of this application.

 Milestone 3 was  as [Manoa Munchies GitHub Milestone 3](https://github.com/tasteofmanoa/manoa-munchies/milestone/3)
 ![](doc/m3-issues-page.PNG)